mantidproject/mantid/docs/source/release/v3.8.0/framework.rst

   In some cases, however, follow-up algorithms may run slower (typically this can happen for algorithms that do in-place modification of data).
   However, the total runtime (sum of the runtimes of the improved *and* the degraded algorithm) should be unchanged in the worst case.

+- A race condition when accessing a singleton from multiple threads was fixed.

+- Log file buffers are no longer flushed by default for each newline received, increasing the speed of some system tests on Windows by 4.5x.

 CurveFitting
 ------------